StevenACoffman/keyfob/README.md

 `keyfob opt [name]` prints a One Time Password (aka two-factor authentication) code from the key with the given name.
 If `--clip` is specified, `keyfob` also copies to the code to the system clipboard.

-With no arguments, `keyfob` prints two-factor authentication codes from all known time-based keys.

 The time-based authentication codes are derived from a hash of the key and the current time, so it is important that the system clock have at